 Check out our guide to hiring minors for more insight into federal child labor laws.

 Time Off & Leave Requirements

-For many companies, time off is a key component to their employee benefits package.
+For many companies, time off is a key component of their employee benefits package.
 But some time off and leave benefits are required under state or federal law.
 Here’s a breakdown.

-Below are some state and federal forms needed to produce accurate pay for employees and compliant payroll reporting and tax remittance for business.
+Below are some state and federal forms needed to produce accurate pay for employees and compliant payroll reporting and tax remittance for businesses.